Montrose County DUI Court Process

 First Offense

-• Other Requirements: Alcohol and drug education classes, community service (typically 48-96 hours), and potential victim impact panel.
-Ignition Interlock Device (IID) may be required upon license reinstatement.
+• Other requirements: Alcohol and drug education classes, community service, and potentially an Ignition Interlock Device (IID).

 Second Offense